roachsinai/FaceRecognition/README.md

 # FaceRecognition
-My small step into face recognition field
+My small step into the face recognition field

 I will describe how to handle this problem from scratch as following: